Chemins de fer Ottomans d'Anatolie: Passenger Service

 The CFOA operated many passenger trains on their lines.
-Their main line was between İstanbul and İzmit.
-The CFOA also operated the first passenger train between İstanbul and Ankara; this was a daily train that entered service in 1892.
+Their main line was between Istanbul and İzmit.
+The CFOA also operated the first passenger train between Istanbul and Ankara; this was a daily train that entered service in 1892.
 The most common steam locomotives for passenger trains were the class 33001.

 Freight Service

 The CFOA's primary operation were freight trains.
-The CFOA mainly focused on transporting grain from central Anatolia to the ports in İstanbul.
-The CFOA also played a big role in the construction of the Baghdad Railway, by transporting goods from İstanbul to Konya to help built the tracks.
+The CFOA mainly focused on transporting grain from central Anatolia to the ports in Istanbul.
+The CFOA also played a big role in the construction of the Baghdad Railway, by transporting goods from Istanbul to Konya to help built the tracks.
 The CFOA owned and operated 2 major ports; the Port of Haydarpaşa and the Port of Derince.
 Most freight trains would load or unload at these ports.

 Ports

 The CFOA operated ports along with railways.
-Their main port was the Port of Haydarpaşa in İstanbul.
+Their main port was the Port of Haydarpaşa in Istanbul.
 This port exported most of the goods transported by the railway.
 With the heavy usage of the port, the equipment wasn't enough to support the traffic.
 The CFOA had difficulties to extend the port, so in 1897, the railway built a new port in Derince near İzmit.
 This port had a grain elevator to export grain from central Anatolia.
 The port of Haydarpaşa was finally extended in 1899.
 The Turkish State Railways acquired the ports in 1927.